faliqonfleek/yuukavnprototype/README.md

 <b>Controls:</b></br>
 Use the mouse or the 'Enter' key to read through narrations or dialogues.
-Choices need to be selected with your mouse and other features are provided in the dialogue/ narration box.
+Choices need to be selected with your mouse and other features are provided in the dialogue / narration box.

 # Game Screenshots
 <b>Screenshot1</b></br>